Congratulations to the 2019 Alumni Pitch Competition Winner, Renewal Mill, represented by Chief Operating Officer, Caroline Cotto (N’14).

 Non-Disclosure Agreements (NDAs) between a competitor and the judges and/or audience members will not be required or allowed.

-The Georgetown Entrepreneurship Alliance, GUAA nor its partners, may take take photographs and/or video of any materials used or made available by pitching individuals or teams during the competition for public relations purposes.
+The Georgetown Entrepreneurship Alliance, GUAA and its partners, may take take photographs and/or video of any materials used or made available by pitching individuals or teams during the competition for public relations purposes.

-The GEA is not responsible for any costs associated with applying or attending the event in Seattle.
+The GEA is not responsible for any costs associated with applying or attending the event in Boston.
 Travel accommodations and financing are the responsibility of the finalists.

 Applicants and/or finalists may not contact judges from any round and judges are not to contact any participants during the course of the competition.